medxiaorudan/ColorectalCancer/README.md

 ## **The system consists of three pages: the Home page, the Upload page and the About page.**
+## **Introduction**
+We have established a website for genetic risk assessment related to colorectal cancer.
+Using population cohort research methods, we compare the genetic information characteristics of patients and control populations and identify gene loci related to the occurrence of the disease.
+It can parse the gene mutation information submitted by users and return colorectal cancer risk assessment.
+It can be used for colorectal cancer genetic risk assessment, targeted drug selection, etc.
 ## **Home page**
 - ### The page consists of three main parts: disease background, system overview and overall structural process.
 ![overview](https://github.com/medxiaorudan/ColorectalCancer/blob/master/image/overview.png)